jamesnulliu/PrettyLazy0/docs/Env_Setup_Guide.md

 Make sure you are using Ubuntu x64 22/23.

-Other operating systems are not support yet.
+Other operating systems are not supported yet.

 ## 1. Install gcc and g++